mennosmit-dev/Kaggle-participations/README.md

 # Kaggle Participations 🏁

-A collection of my Kaggle competition projects: notebooks, experiments, and write-ups.
+A collection of my Kaggle competition projects: programs, experiments, and write-ups.

 ## Projects